wagearea.com

 The median public relations and communications directors salary in the UK is £72,020 per year (ONS ASHE 2025).
 The mean salary is £80,842, which is higher due to top earners.

-Which region pays public relations and communications directorss the most?
+Which region pays public relations and communications directors the most?

 London pays the highest public relations and communications directors salaries with a median of £81,699.